Embarcadero/ComparisonResearch/calculator/c++-vcl/yörü/Yörü Calculator Instructions.md

-Yo!
+Timeline of Calculator !
+PHASE #1
-1:45am to 4:25am about 3h (buttons, unicodes, calc paranthesis)
+1:45am to 4:25am about 2:40h (buttons, unicodes, calc(), paranthesis)